elliott-ribner/DSCI532_Crime_Project/Proposal.md

 -----

-Living in a neighbourhood with high rates of crime could potentially be a traumatizing experience, this is especially true for school children exposed to a neighborhood full of crime and violence.
+Living in a neighborhood with high rates of crime could potentially be a traumatizing experience, this is especially true for school children exposed to a neighborhood full of crime and violence.
 For school children, such environments can result in difficulty learning, difficulty to focus, and additional stress and depression.
 Violent crimes are usually geographically concentrated in some particular neighborhoods, and often called `hot spots` in some localized places.
 If these `hot spots` are well known, the public can make well-informed proactive decisions about living in such areas.
 Additionally, problem-oriented policing efforts in and around the hot spots can be improved.

-We therefore propose to solve this problem by creating an interactive dashboard which is capable of providing crime statistics and awareness.
-This will help the public make better decisions, and assist Vancouver Police Department to raise awareness on the crime rates in Vancouver neighbourhoods.
+We, therefore, propose to solve this problem by creating an interactive dashboard that is capable of providing crime statistics and awareness.
+This will help the public make better decisions, and assist the Vancouver Police Department to raise awareness on the crime rates in Vancouver neighborhoods.
 Also, it provides the ability to compare neighborhoods based on overall historic rates for crimes which include: Break and Enter, Homicide, Mischief, Offence Against a Person, Theft from Vehicle, Theft of Bicycle, Theft of Vehicle, Vehicle Collision or Pedestrian Struck (with Fatality), and Vehicle Collision or Pedestrian Struck.